Personal loans are a good way to get cash on the double for

-Before even considering the technicalities of a personal loan, ask yourself if you’ve truly exhausted every other way to obtain the
+Before even considering the technicalities of a bank loan, ask yourself if you’ve truly exhausted every other way to obtain the

 #2: Do I need security/particular relationship with the bank to qualify?

-For some personal loan products; loans are only given to
+For some easy personal loan products; loans are only given to

 those with a fixed deposit, investment fund, unit trust or some other account

 (such as a savings or credit card) with the bank in question.

 Sometimes it isn’t so much a pre-requisite for approval but a way to get a loan with a lower